jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 - `./pages/blog/index.js` -> `/blog`
 - `./pages/blog/analytics.js` -> `/blog/analytics`

-Nobody want to write a new page, e.g. `./pages/blog/hello-world.js`, every time when we have a new article.
+Nobody wants to write a new page, e.g. `./pages/blog/hello-world.js`, whenever there is a new article.
 Therefore, we need a more scalable way to handle this.
-Since the article page's logic is the same, we can use Next.js [Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes) to handle the same route pattern with single file:
+As we know every article page logic is the same, to display the content from the `.md` file, we can use Next.js [Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes) to handle the same route pattern with the same file:
 - `./pages/blog/[slug].js` -> will match `/blog/1`, `/blog/hello-world`, `/blog/foo-bar`

 Let's create both files: